Aviators, baseball return to Las Vegas, and so do half the fans

 “There’s a sense of relief,” Logan said after receiving a larger than usual number of text messages wishing him and the Aviators well against the Sacramento River Cats.
 “But there’s been trepidation, because you just don’t know with the COVID stuff.”

-The pandemic limited what would have been a capacity crowd exceeding 10,000 to around half that Thursday, owing to social distance and other health and safety precautions that remain in place.
+The pandemic limited what would have been a capacity crowd exceeding 10,000 to around half that Thursday, owing to social distancing and other health and safety precautions that remain in place.

 But Logan said a ballpark with 50-percent capacity beats a ballpark with zero-percent capacity, and no need for a replay review.